LewisTowart/tech258-lewis-cicd/Documents/CI-CD.md

 automate the process of yes to fingerprint on ssh copy code is it copied ssh in confirm then manually npm install and npm start
-22 ssh, 8080 jenkins, 3000 nod.js, 80 http
+22 ssh, 8080 jenkins, 3000 node.js, 80 http

-add to ci job ssh agent to get the key for aws
+add to ci job ssh agent to get the key for aws (Dan has done)

-create 4th job in jenkins to deploy the app - run it automatically don't run npm start use in background
+create 4th job in jenkins to deploy the app - run it automatically don't run npm start use in background or will timeout jenkins